GeoscienceAustralia/ptha/ptha_access/README.Rmd

 be used as a rough guide to possible tsunami wave heights, and should be refined in future using higher resolution models and data.

-The above statements might lead non-specialists to question the purpose of this PTHA, given that for risk management purposes the tsunami inundation is of most interest.
-The key reason for developing an 'offshore' PTHA is that it provides essential input data to support the high-resolution inundation models required for tsunami risk management.
-The tsunami scenarios and associated exceedance-rates provided in this PTHA will be used as 'boundary conditions' to drive the site-specific tsunami inundation models.
-This helps facilitate national consistency in tsunami inundation modelling, while reducing the need for nearshore tsunami modellers to develop expertise in subjects such as earthquake kinematics and tsunami generation, earthquake magnitude-frequency relations, and quantification of the associated uncertainties.
-Furthermore, we have been able to extensively test the performance of our tsunami generation methods using global-scale deep ocean tsunami observations for 20 historical tsunami events.
-Most local-scale studies would not have the time or resources to undertake such testing as part of their project.
+The above discussion might lead non-specialists to wonder why we develop the PTHA at offshore points - considering tsunami inundation is of most interest for risk management.
+The key motivation is to provide a nationally consistent source of tsunami scenarios and exceedance-rates for local-scale tsunami hazard studies.
+At any particular coastal site, the tsunami inundation hazard will reflect both the frequency with which significant "offshore" tsunamis occur, as well as how these tsunamis interact with the local coastal topography.
+The PTHA enables a nationally consistent view of the "offshore" parts of the problem.
+On the other hand, site-by-site assessments are generally required to determine the interactions of tsunamis with the coastal topography (mainly because it involves computationally intensive modelling with detailed input data).
+In this way, the PTHA facilitates national consistency in site-specific tsunami inundation hazard studies.
+This is analogous to how national scale extreme-rainfall information provides a consistent basis for flood hazard assessments.

 # Obtaining detailed information on earthquake scenarios, tsunami initial conditions, and wave time-series